WDaan/base-helm-chart/README.md

 - 0.999 => 99.9% of requests should succeed, so 1 out of 1000 is allowed fail

 Feel free to add any other custom SLO's if required.

+# Contributing

+I'll gladly accept help/pull requests & advice!

+# Support

+Open up an issue 😛

+but before you do that:

+- confirm you're using the latest version
+- confirm there is no other issue mentioning the same problem